NHIndustries NH90: Netherlands

-The Netherlands, one of the original supporters of the programme, ordered a total of 20 units, comprising 12 NFH and 8 TNFH for the Royal Netherlands Navy, They replace the Westland Lynx.
+The Netherlands, one of the original supporters of the program, ordered a total of 20 units, comprising 12 NFH and 8 TNFH for the Royal Netherlands Navy, They replace the Westland Lynx.
 In 2010, the Royal Netherlands Navy became the first customer to receive the NFH variant.

 In 2009, concerns surfaced that design changes had made the NH90 too heavy to operate from Dutch frigates for which they were ordered.
 In June 2014, the Dutch government decided not to accept the last batch of 7 NH90s due to some 100 shortcomings found in relation to the design, manufacture, and material choice of the rotorcraft, in particular corrosion in the presence of salt water.
 In December 2014, deliveries restarted after the Dutch government came to an agreement with NHI, under which modifications and necessary repairs against corrosion would be made at the manufacturer's cost; 75 of the 100 shortcomings were also reported as having been solved.

 In April 2013, the navy deployed the type onboard to fight piracy in the Gulf of Aden.
-In November 2014, the navy deployed a single NH90 NFH to Somalia to support Operation Atalanta.
+In November 2014, the navy deployed a single NH90 NFH to Somalia to support Operation Atlanta.
 In 2020 one NH90 was lost in an accident in the Caribbean, which reduced the fleet size to 19.
 In 2024, the Netherlands announced it would upgrade its remaining fleet with a mid-life upgrade including communications and weapon systems.

 On 5 September 2024, the Dutch MoD released the 2024 Defense Memorandum where 6 more NH90 NFH helicopters are to be ordered increasing the fleet to a total of 25.
+In the end, only 3 additional were ordered in December 2025.
+However, the contract includes an option for two more helicopters.